Long Island Ducks: Season-by-season records

-Radio
+TV/Radio

-All games have been broadcast live on FloSports under the FloBaseball channel, the Atlantic League's media streaming rights partner since 2023.
+All games have been broadcast live on Dugout TV under the HomeTeam Network channel, the Atlantic League's media streaming rights partner since 2026.
 Wednesday and Friday games are also broadcast by Hofstra University students on WRHU/88.7-FM.
-Michael Polak, Chris King, David Weiss, and Mike Mohr currently serve as the team's broadcasters.
+Michael Polak, David Weiss, and Mike Mohr currently serve as the team's broadcasters.

 Mascot

 The Ducks' official mascot is an anthropomorphic duck named QuackerJack.
 He wears the Ducks' full home white uniform with green and white sneakers.
 He debuted on March 18, 2000.
 His name alludes to a popular Cracker Jack ballpark snack food and the quacking sound of a duck.